Cap'n O. G. Readmore

 Cap'n O. G. Readmore (invented by Puppet Studio) was the fictional character host of the American television anthology series ABC Weekend Specials during the 1980s.
 He was an anthropomorphic cat puppet, dressed in a nautical outfit, that encouraged children to read for pleasure.
 He hosted the show from 1984 through 1989, performing with guest stars including Vincent Price, Harry Blackstone Jr., Pat Morita, Joan Lunden and others.

 The character also appeared in animated form in a series of ABC Weekend Specials, including Cap’n O. G. Readmore's Puss in Boots and Cap'n O. G. Readmore Meets Dr. Jekyll and Mr. Hyde.
 In these features, he was the president of an all-feline book club, the Friday Night Book Club, who often found himself physically pulled into the story he's reading.

+Plot

 The voice of the character was provided by the American voice actor Frank Welker in the original public service announcements and while hosting the ABC Weekend Special.
 However, in several of the animated specials, such as Cap'n O. G. Readmore Meets Dr. Jekyll and Mr. Hyde, his voice was provided by Neil Ross.
+Many of the regular characters had fanciful names such as Lickety Page (voiced by Lucille Bliss) who is the youngest boy of the Book Club, Kitty Literature (voiced by Ilene Latter) who is the only female member of the Book Club, Wordsy (voiced by Stan Jones), who is the most gentlemanly of the Book Club, and Ol' Tome Cat (voiced by Stanley Jones) who is the oldest and wisest of the Book Club.

-Many of the regular characters had fanciful names, such as Lickety Page, a Madam Mim-inspired witch named Calypso La Rose, a Count Chocula-inspired vampire named Vitack, who runs an organization called Villains Agency as its headmaster, and Kitty Literature.
+Other side characters include a Madam Mim-like witch named Calypso La Rose (voiced by Lucille Bliss) and a Count Chocula-like vampire named Vitack (voiced by Hal Smith) who runs an organization called the Villains Agency.
 Production was by ABC Entertainment in association with Rick Reinert Pictures of Burbank, California.
 All these specials were directed and produced by legendary animator Rick Reinert (Winnie the Pooh and a Day for Eeyore).